megashyam/PitchPulse-WorldCup2026/README.md

 ## The Agent Layer

-Every agent scores or reconstructs a deterministic result before any generation step.
-The language model narrates a result that has already been computed; it does not decide what happened.
-Four of five agents retrieve grounding context from Weaviate before narrating.
-The Counterfactual Agent narrates directly from its simulation output with no retrieval step.
-Four of five fall back to a computed-number template when generation is unavailable.
-The Tactical Agent has no generative step and returns nothing; the interface falls back to live stats.
-All five agents below are fully implemented in the current codebase; none are stubs or placeholders.
+Every agent computes a deterministic analytical result before any generation step.
+The language model is used only to narrate and explain precomputed outputs, not to determine conclusions.
+Agents use retrieval grounding or simulation outputs depending on their role, with deterministic fallbacks available when generation is unavailable.

 ### Match Intelligence Agent

-* Runs every 30 seconds against the current match state and momentum snapshot.
+* Runs every 30 seconds against the live `MatchState` and momentum snapshot.
-* Scans the event stream for uncovered goals and cards, and factors in momentum delta and xG-versus-scoreline divergence even when no discrete event has occurred.
+* Detects high-impact match developments by scanning uncovered events (goals/cards), momentum changes, and xG-versus-scoreline divergence, including situations where no discrete event has occurred.
-* On quieter ticks, falls back to a periodic tactical read of live possession and pressure.
+* During lower-activity periods, performs periodic tactical reads using live possession and pressure signals.
-* Whichever condition fires determines the retrieval target.
-Event narration pulls from the goal/red-card narrative collection filtered by event type; xG-divergence narration pulls from the same collection unfiltered.
-Tactical narration pulls from the pressing-fingerprint collection.
+* Selects retrieval context based on the detected scenario: event-driven analysis uses goal/card narrative data, xG divergence uses broader historical match context, and tactical analysis uses pressing-fingerprint data.
-* Retrieved passages are folded into a prompt built from the real scoreline, xG, and momentum figures.
+* Retrieved context is combined with live scoreline, xG, and momentum features to produce grounded match intelligence.
-* Generation runs through local-first inference whenever a key event (a goal or card) has occurred, a periodic tactical read is due, or the computed relevance score clears 0.50; ticks that satisfy none of the three return a numeric template built from the same figures.
+* Uses local-first LLM inference for high-priority insights (goals, cards, scheduled tactical reads, or high-relevance situations), while deterministic numeric templates provide fallback responses when generation is skipped or unavailable.

 ### Counterfactual Agent

-* Fires on a goal, own goal, penalty, yellow, red, second-yellow card, or substitution, subject to a 45-second minimum gap per fixture.
-Own-goal, penalty, and second-yellow variants are handled in code but are not currently produced by the live ingestion pipeline, which only ever emits goal/yellow/red/substitution events; a substitution consumes the gap and runs the full simulation pair but produces no state change.
+* Triggers on major match events (goals, cards, penalties, own goals, and substitutions) with a 45-second minimum gap per fixture to prevent duplicate analysis.
-* Reverses the triggering event's effect on score and card counts to recover the state immediately beforehand.
+* Reconstructs the pre-event match state by reversing the impact of the triggering event on score and disciplinary state.
-* Converts the resulting in-play probability swing into a bounded Elo adjustment.
+* Converts the observed in-play probability change into a bounded Elo adjustment representing the event's impact.
-* Runs two 20,000-run tournament simulations, one under the pre-event adjustment and one under the post-event adjustment, sharing a single deterministic seed; the only source of divergence between the two runs is the adjustment itself.
+* Runs paired 20,000-run tournament simulations using identical deterministic seeds, isolating the effect of the event-driven adjustment between pre-event and post-event scenarios.
-* Ranks the per-team probability differences across both runs, and hands the largest shifts, together with the in-play win-probability swing, to the same local-first generation path.
+* Identifies the teams and outcomes with the largest probability shifts and passes the simulation results, along with the in-play win-probability change, into the local-first generation pipeline.
-* A fallback template reconstructs the identical explanation from the same numbers if generation is unavailable.
+* A deterministic fallback template reproduces the same explanation using the computed simulation outputs when generation is unavailable.

 ### Tactical Agent

-* Has no generative step anywhere in its path.
+* Uses a fully deterministic pipeline with no generative step.
-* Converts live possession, shot volume, and pass accuracy into a short style descriptor, a proxy for the pressing statistics the live feed does not expose.
+* Converts live possession, shot volume, and passing accuracy into a tactical style descriptor that approximates unavailable pressing metrics from the live feed.
-* Embeds that descriptor and retrieves the nearest historical pressing fingerprint by cosine similarity, along with up to two runner-up matches for comparison.
+* Embeds the descriptor and retrieves the closest historical pressing fingerprints from Weaviate using cosine similarity, including additional comparable profiles for context.
-* The best available match is always returned when Weaviate holds any indexed profile — there is no similarity cutoff.
-It returns nothing only when Weaviate is unreachable or `TacticalProfiles` is empty; the interface falls back to displaying live statistics directly.
+* Returns the best available tactical match from the indexed profiles, with live-statistics fallback when tactical retrieval data is unavailable.

 ### Narrative Intelligence Agent

-* Consumes spikes and trending rows produced by the anomaly-detection layer, which aggregates four social/search sources per topic every 60 seconds and scores each topic against its own per-topic `IsolationForest`.
+* Consumes trending topics and anomaly signals generated by the external-signal pipeline, which aggregates multiple social and search sources and scores topic activity using per-topic `IsolationForest` models.
-* Builds a query from the topic name and its activity summary, and retrieves historical precedent from the narrative collection.
+* Builds topic-aware queries and retrieves historical narrative context from the narrative retrieval collection.
-* Constructs a prompt that states explicitly which sources moved and which stayed flat: one source moving alone reads as a viral post, several moving together reads as a real-world event.
-The prompt instructs the model to reason from that shape rather than restate volume.
+* Uses source-level activity patterns to distinguish isolated viral signals from broader real-world events, grounding generated narratives in the observed signal distribution rather than raw volume alone.
-* Output passes through a banned-phrase filter; a rule-based fallback performs the identical reasoning without a model whenever generation fails or the result doesn't clear validation.
+* Applies output validation and filtering before serving results, with a rule-based fallback that reproduces the same reasoning path when generation is unavailable or fails validation.
 ### Briefing Agent

-* Triggers inside a fixed pre-kickoff window, once per match status, or on demand, using only the two team names and retrieved historical precedent.
-No live match state feeds this path.
+* Generates pre-match briefings within a scheduled pre-kickoff window, once per match status, or on demand using team context and retrieved historical precedent.
+It does not consume live match-state signals.
-* Retrieves precedent from the narrative collection and is instructed not to invent beyond it.
+* Retrieves relevant historical context from the narrative collection and constrains generation to retrieved evidence.
-* Falls back to quoting the first 120 characters of the retrieved passage's first line, or stating plainly that none was available, if generation fails.
+* Uses a deterministic fallback that summarizes available retrieved context when generation is unavailable, ensuring the agent always returns a valid briefing.
-* This is the one agent that calls Groq directly and never attempts local inference, an inconsistency with the other four rather than a deliberate design choice.
+* Uses Groq-based inference directly for generation, while the other live agents follow the platform's local-first inference strategy.

-Three of the five agents run continuously during live play through local-first inference, keeping goal, card, and anomaly narration off network latency and a metered API by default.
-Every agent falls back to a template built from the same computed numbers when generation fails, producing plain language instead of an empty response or an invented statistic.
+Three of the five agents operate continuously during live play using local-first inference, reducing network latency and external API dependency for time-sensitive match intelligence.
+All agents include deterministic template fallbacks built from the same computed outputs, ensuring graceful degradation without fabricated statistics or empty responses.